-- The Seminole County Sheriff's Office shall provide notification to the ICE officer immediately after participating SCSO personnel serve any warrant of arrest or warrant of removal that executes the custodial transfer of the alien to ICE for removal purposes, in a manner mutually agreed upon by the SCSO and the FOD in the Miami Field Office. - The Seminole County Sheriff's Office must report all encounters with asserted or suspected claims of U.S. citizenship to the FOD in the Miami Field Office through their chain of command immediately, but, absent unforeseen exigent circumstances, in no case more than one hour of the claim, in a manner mutually agreed upon by the Seminole County Sheriff's Office and the FOD.
+- The Sweetwater County Sheriff's Office shall provide notification to the ICE officer immediately after participating SCSO personnel serve any warrant of arrest or warrant of removal that executes the custodial transfer of the alien to ICE for removal purposes, in a manner mutually agreed upon by the SCSO and the FOD in Denver. - Participating SCSO personnel must report all encounters with asserted or suspected claims of U.S. citizenship to ICE immediately, but generally within one hour of the claim.